 A prospective bidder requiring any clarification of the bidding document shall contact the JACK in writing before 7 days of the date of bid submission specified under para-10.

 The organization will respond in writing to any request for clarification before the deadline for clarification of bids.
-The Asia Community Development Organization shall forward copies of its response to all bidders who have acquired the bidding document, including a description of the inquiry but without identifying its source.
+JACK Organization shall forward copies of its response to all bidders who have acquired the bidding document, including a description of the inquiry but without identifying its source.

 Bid Validity: